Determinant method and the pseudo-effective threshold: Preliminaries and the basic setting

 \section{Preliminaries and the basic setting}

-In this section, we will provide the preliminary knowledge in order to formulate the determinant method by Arakelov geometry, where we follow the strategy of H. Chen in \cite{Chen1,Chen2}.
-We will also present some other useful preliminary knowledge.
+In this section, we will provide some preliminaries that will be used to interpret the determinant method in terms of Arakelov theory, where we follow the strategy of H. Chen in \cite{Chen1,Chen2}.